 This makes it hard to keep up with the fast pace of changes around us.
 And it became harder to easily understand some simple ways of achieving things on your own.

 Therefore, as an expert in your field – you can write special blueprints that explain in detail how these things can easily be understood or you break it down for an average person to digest.

-In this type of articles, it is necessary to remember you’re writing for an ordinary man in the street.
+In this type of article, it is necessary to remember you’re writing for an ordinary man in the street.
 Instead of using industry jargon, use everyday English.

-Makes it easy to read, understand, and benefits from.
+It makes it easy to read, understand, and benefit from.

 Use Images to Tell Better Stories.

-Having an image in your content is not an option, in fact, it is a necessity in our today consumer world.
+Having an image in your content is not an option, in fact, it is a necessity in today’s consumer world.

 One study shows that blog post with at least one or more images receives 94% more views than a post without any images.

 Although, there is no specific to the number of images you should include in your article.
 But a good rule is to break your article into parts with relevant images.

 But this study from Buzzsumo shows that an image at every 75 to 100-word count works best for maximum shares and engagements.